SirPhoros/SirPhoros/README.md

 ### Hello world 💻
-I am Cristóbal (he/they), a junior full-stack developer finding their place in the lively and technological community.
+I am Cristóbal, a junior full-stack developer finding their place in the lively and technological community.
 Always learning and willing to improve our society.

 ## ⚡Fun facts about me ⚡
 - I started coding in high school, with C/C++.
 I self-learned most of it, and I created my first text-based game.
 After that, I gave it a try to C# in Unity and Python for games.